hxu-hms/lsp-minerva-tutorial/_episodes/01-what-is-minerva.md

 1. **Minerva lets you share large images fast** - for the viewer, there's no download needed and minimal loading time when you zoom and pan around the image.

-2. **You can provide context tailored for your target audience.** Tissue image data is incredibly information-dense, especially for those who are unfamiliar with your project.
+2. **You can provide context tailored for your target audience.** - Tissue image data is incredibly information-dense, especially for those who are unfamiliar with your project.
 The introductory text and waypoint description in Minerva Stories allow you to walk your audience through your data anytime and anywhere.

-3. **No need for specialized software to open proprietary file formats** in the LSP, we mostly have OME-TIFFs.
+3. **No need for specialized software to open proprietary file formats** - Minerva Stories can be viewed directly in your browser.
+   In the LSP, most our images are in OME-TIFFs.
 FIX ME.
 There is a tool called BioFormats that can convert other imaging formats into OME-TIFF (PENDING DOCUMENTION)

 We will go over how to leverage these three key qualities of Minerva to share your data FAIR-ly and effectively in today's tutorial.